GauravChaddha1996/GauravChaddha1996.github.io/about.md

 * Explore web development
 * Learn about functional programming
 * Design and animate stuff for fun
 * Practise more drumming and maybe buy my own drumkit.
-Learn about music.
+Learn about music
-* Assemble my own customized desktop PC for development and stuff.
+* Assemble my own customized desktop PC for development and stuff
 * Start a fun project - maybe making retro synthwave music

 ## About this site